xbui1/FIT2099-OODI/Week 12/LectureA.md

    - which contains a single machine that provides services to multiple clients
 - Client
   - software apps that provide UI (front-end)

+### What does an Architect do?
+- Many responsiblities
+   - Communication among stakeholders
+   - Design decisions
+   - Helps with division of labour
+   - Risk management